 Till May 31, 1979 the prescribed authority for approving the rural development programmes under section 35CC was the Central Inter-Ministerial Committee.
-With effect from June 1, 1979 the work relating to approval of programmes was decentralised to expedite clearance of schemes for rural development put forward and companies and cooperative societies and entrusted to State-level committees.
-However, this did not accelerate the pace of disposal of applications and there were frequent complaints of delay.
-The decentralisation also did not result in widening the response to the incentive.
-It was therefore, no surprise that revival of the prescribed authority at the Centre began to be thought of.

-The study team looked into the files of the State-level prescribed authorities for Maharashtra and West Bengal.
-It was found that out of 40 and 8 applications disposed of during the period June 1, 1979 to March 16, 1985 in Maharashtra and West Bengal respectively, only 21 and 1 applications were disposed of within three months (vide Table 3.1).
+With effect from June 1, 1979 the work relating to approval of programmes was decentralised to expedite clearance of schemes for rural development put forward and companies and cooperative societies and entrusted to State-level committees.2 However, this did not accelerate the pace of disposal of applications and there were frequent complaints of delay.3 The decentralisation also did not result in widening the response to the incentive.4 It was therefore, no surprise that revival of the prescribed authority at the Centre began to be thought of.5 was found that out of 40 and 8 applications disposed of during the period June 1, 1979 to March 16, 1985 in Maharashtra and West Bengal respectively, only 21 and 1 applications were disposed of within three months (vide Table 3.1).
 Consequent to the amendment of section 35CC by the Finance Act, 1985 no programme could be approved thereunder after March 16, 1985.
 At that time, 7 applications were pending in Maharashtra (5) and West Bengal (2) with 4 (2 each in Maharashtra and West Bengal) pending for more than 24 months.
 Table 3.1 indicates the reasons for their pendency.
 Although some applications were disposed of by circulation, scrutiny of the applications, absence of full particulars therein necessitating further correspondence, eliciting clarification as to the programme content and time taken to connect the earlier papers and in convening meetings of the approval committee were the factors retarding the disposal rate.
 After March 31, 1983 the prescribed authority could approve a programme only if it fell within the classes or categories of programmes specified by the Central Government.
 But the notification specifying such classes or categories came to be issued on January 28, 1984.
 This also contributed to the delay and partly explains the sharp slump in the number of approvals given during the financial year 1983-84 as compared to the earlier years (Table 2.1).